 So, why does your Karate suck?

 I am inviting you on a journey to find your way of steering through the dynamic steam of improving your Karate through trial and error.
-Because struggle is the main force that build martial arts comprehension.
+Because struggle is the main force that builds martial arts comprehension.
 This is called „Budo no nayami“ (武道の悩み) in Japanese, the „bitterness of the martial arts“.
 Going through techniques, kata and bouts about 10,000 times without improving or winning in the first place is a delusional experience.
 If Karate training has ever been a spiritual practice or a matter of building character (beyond a 19th century nationalistic identity), it is this delusional experience of one’s own limitations.
 This has been sketched by Hino Akira in his latest book (Hino 2017: 197-206).
 To overcome those limitations is the goal of martial arts practice, that is human movement, and therefore a purely natural and consequently simple thing.
 (I will come back to this later.)
 It is not the „ultimate truth“ I am telling you, but it is my very own approach to martial arts as a result of my training with some skilled masters and my research.
 It doesn’t mean that you are not allowed to find your spirituality in other connotations of martial arts than I did.
 And it doesn’t mean, you are not doing a „true“ Karate, when you compete in tournaments.
 That is all fine to me.
 Since Budo (martial arts) is a transcultural formation containing many levels and realms of social reality, it doesn’t mean it is wrong what you are doing, even in the light of the obvious contradictions between our ways of training.
 I simply want you to ask yourself the same question I encountered when training in Japan: Are your intentions, your goals, and your teachings being supported by the way you train Karate up to this point?
 If your answer is „no“, then your Karate sucks.
 Because it lacks the proper methods which make you reach your goals.
 That was easy, wasn’t it?

 I am not questioning you in person (we have probably never met), like you probably did with me (without having met me, either).
 And I am not questioning your moral integrity, your mental health or your competence, either.
 I am inviting you to experience something you may not have experienced yet.
 So, in case you are seeking something you have seen on the internet, read about in an article (preferably one of mine) or seen on a seminar, and it is not part of your training, you have two options: You can either dig deep and make it your own.
 Or you can discard it as some magical bullshit that doesn’t stand a chance against your brutality.
 I have met many Karateka who rejected structural body work for example, referring to their ability of punching down every opponent.
 If you tend to the second option, your Karate sucks.
 Because you are not working to overcome your limitations.
 It has nothing to do with what you believe in or ascribe to your training.
 It is not about your personality, in which I take absolutely no interest.You might not want to work with structural manipulations, for example because you are not feeling comfortable with this.
-Because it is not needed or even useful in tournament fighting.
+Because it is not needed or not useful in tournament fighting.
 Or, you are simply not ready for it.
 Whatever reason it might be, I see objectively: You do not struggle, thus not evolving (learning), under the second option

 An example for structural body work (YSPC Martial Arts Academy).